layervault/api_v2/16_Presentations.md

 **Returns**

 - HTTP Status: 201 on success.
-- HTTP Status: 400 if all revisions are not in the same project
+- HTTP Status: 400 if all previews are not in the same project
 - HTTP Status: 401 if no user is specified.
-- HTTP Status: 403 if the user specified does not have permission modify the given revisions
+- HTTP Status: 403 if the user specified does not have permission modify the given previews
 - HTTP Status: 403 if the user cannot modify the specified project
-- HTTP Status: 404 if one of revisions cannot be found
+- HTTP Status: 404 if one of previews cannot be found
 - HTTP Status: 415 if the `Content-Type` is `application/vnd.api+json`
 - HTTP Status: 422 if the POST payload does not conform to the JSON API spec

-#### Adding a revision to a Presentation
+#### Adding a preview to a Presentation

 Revisions can be added to a presentation at any time.
-If a revision has already been added to the presentation, it will be added again.
+If a preview has already been added to the presentation, it will be added again.

 **Definition**